hpatches/hpatches-benchmark/README.md

 ### Participate in the challange
 To obtain the results files you generally proceed as follows:
-* If you do not own MATLAB R2016a, install [MATLAB Compiler Runtime R2016a](http://www.mathworks.com/products/compiler/mcr/) to `MCRPATH`.
+* If you do not own MATLAB R2016a, install [MCR R2016a](http://www.mathworks.com/products/compiler/mcr/) to `MCRPATH`.
 Otherwise `MCRPATH` should be your MATLAB path.
 See [Install MCR](#install-mcr) for more details.
 * Download the HPatches dataset.
-The dataset is organized in patch-images in `./data/hpatches/<seqquence>/<patchimage>.png`.
+The dataset is organized in patch-images in `data/hpatches/SEQUENCE/IMNAME.png`.
-You can download the dataset by running `./bin/hb_run.sh MCRPATH`
+You can download the dataset by running `bin/hb_run.sh MCRPATH`
-* For each patch-image compute the descriptor and store it in a CSV file `./data/descriptors/DESCNAME/<seq_name>/<patchimage>.csv` with one descriptor per line.
-E.g. for a patch image  `./data/datasets/i_ski/ref.png` and a MEGADEEP descriptor there will be a CSV file `./data/descriptors/megadeep/i_ski/ref.csv` with 623 lines (one line per descriptor).
-The CSV can contain only numeric values.
+* For each patch-image compute the descriptor DESCNAME and store it in a numeric [CSV file](#csv-descriptors) `data/descriptors/DESCNAME/SEQUENCE/IMNAME.csv` with one descriptor per line.
 * Compute the results for all the tasks with `./bin/hb_run.sh MCRPATH pack DESCNAME`.
 This also checks at first whether your descriptors are valid.
 * Send the archive `./DESCNAME_results.zip` to the [Dropbox submission folder](https://www.dropbox.com/request/2MJm7vV15XJnl1RzuCzl).